stateful vs stateless JWT’s

 there is no such thing as “non-relational” data

-in data modeling discussions I often hear the phrase “non-relational data”.
-It’s usually someone making a case for why data should be in a NoSQL store or just denormalized in general.
-The argument is usually that the data itself is somehow inherently “non-relational” and so it should be put in a non-relational database.
+in data modeling discussions I often hear the phrase “non-relational data”. it’s usually someone making a case for why data should be in a NoSQL store and live denormalized. the argument is usually that the data itself is somehow inherently non-relational and so it should be put in a non-relational database.

-calling data non-relational is like a short-hand for saying that some of the data doesn’t change and therefore is better served to be stored in a non-relational store.
-For instance, if you’re storing user analytics data and each user has many devices.
-There’s a one to many between a user and their devices, but if the devices list is append-only and you’ll never have to mutate any individual device, maybe there’s no need to have a normalized representation between users and devices that requires you to pay processing time for reads which require JOINs.
+for instance, lets say you’re storing user analytics data and each user has many devices. there’s a one to many between a user and their devices, but if the devices list is append-only and you’ll never have to mutate any individual device, maybe there’s no need to have a normalized representation between users and devices that requires you to pay processing time for reads which require JOINs.

 {